rahmamahdi02/rahmamahdi02/README.md

 ### A UC Berkeley undergrad with experience in quantitative and qualitative research who pivoted into tech!

-A software developer passionate about coding, brain-teasers, eager to learn, and willing to work with a variety of technologies to solve interesting problems.
+Studying HCI/ML and passionate about coding, brain-teasers, eager to learn, and willing to work with a variety of technologies to solve interesting problems.

 Curently, I am 🌱 mastering all things PERN Stack: PostgreSQL, Express, React, and Node.js.